vuepress-theme-hope/vuepress-theme-hope/docs/pwa/src/readme.md

 ```

 ::: tip
-The reason you should use `head` function is that plugin cannot insert head tags to the output HTML.
+You should use `head` function because plugins cannot insert head tags to the output HTML.

-The function will inject some PWA related tags to the `<head>` tag part of output site html files.
+The function will inject some PWA related tags to the `<head>` tag part of output site HTML files.
 :::